harshavardhangadila/AI-tasks-using-unsloth.ai/README.md

 - A GPU is recommended (Colab T4 works).
 Scripts print CUDA/device info and fall back to CPU if needed.
 - Hugging Face account for some workflows (optional but useful).

-## 🚀 Quick start (Colab)
-Open the notebook in the part you want and run the cells top-to-bottom.
-Every script prints a ✅ “Step complete” banner after each stage so you always know where you are.
-**Tip:** Unsloth must be imported before transformers/peft/datasets so its patches activate.

 ## 🧩 Parts overview